PKU-MARL/DexterousHands/README.md

 ### Update

+[2023/02/09] We re-package the Bi-DexHands.
+Now you can call the Bi-DexHands' environments not only on the command line, but also in your Python script. check our README [Gym-like API](#gym-like-api) below.

 [2022/11/24] Now we support visual observation for all the tasks, check this [document for visual input](#./docs/visual-in.md).

 [2022/10/02] Now we support for the default IsaacGymEnvs RL library [rl-games](https://github.com/Denys88/rl_games), check our README [below](#Use-rl_games-to-train-our-tasks).